rukmanigopalan/adlsgen1togen2migrationsamples/src/Application Update/README.md

    **6. Check for the new files getting generated at the Gen2 root folder path**

-  ## How to Configure and update HDIInsight
+  ## How to Configure and update HDInsight

    **Prerequisite**